 Moreover, focusing our attention on pro se court reform is a much, much more promising and likely palliative to the legal problems of the poor.
 Lastly, and most importantly, civil Gideon is a deeply conservative and backward looking solution to this problem, while pro se court reform has the potential to do more than just help the poor.
 It has the potential to radically reshape our justice system in ways that assist everyone.

 Barton, Benjamin H., "Against Civil Gideon (and for Pro Se Court Reform)" (2010).
-Law Publications and Other Works.
+College of Law Faculty Scholarship.